Elon Musk Just Revealed More About His Plan to Colonize Mars

 When Elon Musk announced his plans last year to build a self-sustaining colony on Mars, many did not think his futuristic goal would or could be achieved in their lifetime.

-But the SpaceX founder has now pencilled in a date when he hopes the first human landings on Mars could take place—and it's as early as 2024, just seven years away.
+But the SpaceX founder has now penciled in a date when he hopes the first human landings on Mars could take place—and it's as early as 2024, just seven years away.

 Speaking at the International Astronautical Congress in Adelaide, Australia, on Friday, Musk unveiled plans to send two unpiloted cargo missions to scout water sources and build a fuel plant on Mars in 2022.
 Two years after that, he plans to send four more flights: two more unpiloted cargo missions and two carrying astronauts.